-Emil de Cou has appeared with some of the country's leading orchestras such as those of Chicago, Cleveland, Cincinnati.
-Pittsburgh, San Francisco, Detroit, Houston, Milwaukee, Minnesota, Saint Louis, and the Boston Pops.
+De Cou has appeared with some of the country's leading orchestras such as those of Philadelphia, Cleveland and Cincinnati, Pittsburgh, Detroit, Houston, Milwaukee, Minnesota, St. Louis and the Boston Pops.
 He made his Carnegie Hall debut in 2006 with the New York Pops Orchestra and was the principal pops conductor for the San Francisco Symphony.

-De Cou was born in Los Angeles and studied with Daniel Lewis at the University of Southern California and was chosen from 200 candidates to study in Leonard Bernstein’s master class at the Hollywood Bowl.
-For his ongoing work with NASA, de Cou was awarded the agency’s Exceptional Public Achievement Medal by Administrator Charlie Bolden at the NSO at Wolf Trap performance of The Planets in July 2012.
-He makes his home in San Francisco and Seattle with his husband Leif Bjaland.
+Born in Los Angeles, de Cou studied with Daniel Lewis at the University of Southern California and was chosen to study in Leonard Bernstein’s master class at the Hollywood Bowl.
+For his ongoing work with NASA, de Cou was awarded the agency’s Exceptional Public Achievement Medal by administrator Charlie Bolden, the first musician to be so honored.
+He makes his home in San Francisco and Seattle with his husband, conductor Leif Bjaland.

 Please note: Biographies are based on information provided to the CSO by the artists or their representatives.
 More current information may be available on websites of the artists or their management.